 - Divisional playoff round: Four teams in each conference (eight teams, total) are left after the wild card games.
 The top playoff seeds remaining in each conference have home-field advantage in this round and are matched up against the lowest seeds remaining.

 - Conference championship round: The two teams in each conference (four total) that survive the first two rounds meet to play for the conference championship.
 The team with the highest seed plays on their home field.
 The two conference champions advance to the Super Bowl.

 - Super Bowl: The game is played at a pre-determined site, typically on the last Sunday in January or the first Sunday in February.
-The 2021 Super Bowl (Super Bowl LV) will be Sunday, Feb.
-7 at Raymond James Stadium in Tampa, Florida.
+The 2022 Super Bowl (Super Bowl LVI) will be Sunday, Feb.
+13 at SoFi Stadium in Inglewood, California.